joshuabdixon/Anomaly-Detection-Ship-Engine-Maintenance/README.md

-# Anomalous Activity of a Ship’s Engine
+# Anomalous Activity of a Ship’s Engine - Preliminary

 This repository contains the code and analysis for detecting anomalous activity in a ship's engine using statistical and machine learning techniques.
 The project aims to improve ship maintenance and efficiency by identifying potential engine malfunctions.

+Note: The recommendations and conclusions in the code are preliminary.
+The One-Class SVM and Isolation Forest models will be amended to fit all key features rather than using only the Principal Components.

 ## Problem Statement and Objective